mmore500/dishtiny/docs/glossary.md

 An output that a cell's genetic program can control to interact with the environment.

+## Artifact

+Serialized simulation objects, like a genome or a population.

 ## Cardinal

 The virtual CPU and hardware a cell uses to manage environmental and agent-agent interactions with respect to a particular neighboring cell.